-For ordering & payment details,please visit the first blog post below dated 29.11.2010, titled ‘Poultry Farming in Nigeria:Basic Reports for Starters’.
+For ordering & payment details,please visit the first blog post below dated 29.11.2010, titled ‘Poultry Farming in Nigeria:Basic Reports for Starters’ OR:

 Simply,make payment to First Bank a/c 2017277846 (JO & EL Ventures) and forward payment details(email address,name on deposit, deposit number, amount paid, name of report(s)) to 2348035978352.
 The reports are soft copies that will be sent to your email address.
 No hard copies, please.
 Do not request for hard copies!

 1)Pick any of the reports 1 to 6 at their stated individual prices.
 Report 7 & 8 not available here.